marsberrys/laravel-sqs-plain-queue/README.md

 #### Per-Job Group and Deduplicator

 If you need to change the group or the deduplicator for a specific job, you will need access to the `onMessageGroup()` and `withDeduplicator()` methods.
-These methods are provided through the `ShiftOneLabs\LaravelSqsFifoQueue\Bus\SqsFifoQueueable` trait.
+These methods are provided through the `MarsBerrys\LaravelSqsRawQueue\Bus\SqsRawQueueable` trait.
 Once you add this trait to your job class, you can change the group and/or the deduplicator for that specific job without affecting any other jobs on the queue.

 #### Code Example